distracteddreamer/papertrail/_posts/2019-09-01-Bellman-Example.md

 ---
 layout: post
-title:  "Bellman equations example"
+title:  "Bellman equations in vectorised form"
 date:   2019-09-02 11:51:32 +0100
 categories: jekyll update
 ---

- # Bellman equations in vectorised form

 In this post we will go through the steps for example 3.8 in Sutton and Barto.